henryken/terraform-google-vpn/README.md

 # Terraform Google Cloud Platform - [VPN Module](https://registry.terraform.io/modules/terraform-google-modules/vpn/google)

-This modules makes it easy to set up VPN connectivity in GCP by defining your gateways and tunnels in a concise syntax.
+This module makes it easy to set up VPN connectivity in GCP by defining your gateways and tunnels in a concise syntax.

 It supports creating: